-Since moving from Toronto to Nova Scotia, Jaye's work has continued to receive serious acclaim.
-Ouellette's work is currently in the ground breaking exhibition 'Terroir: A Nova Scotia Survey' at the Art Gallery of Nova Scotia, Halifax, from June 2016-January 2017.
+Since moving from Toronto to Nova Scotia, Jaye Ouellette's work has continued to receive serious acclaim.
+Most recently Ouellette's work was selected for the ground breaking exhibition 'Terroir: A Nova Scotia Survey' at the Art Gallery of Nova Scotia, 2016-17.
 She was also included in the ‘Capture’ exhibition that travelled the province for two years.
 In an interview, curator Tom Smart says about Ouellette’s painting in the exhibition “The image is deep and metaphysical.
 It’s a glorious painting”.
 Since living in Nova Scotia she has had five solo shows at public galleries in the province.
 In a full page article in the Halifax Herald October 2014, arts editor Elissa Barnard said about Jaye’s work ”Ouellette’s paintings stand apart from traditional wave images.
 Her colours are unusual, her patterns dazzling, her perspective original”.

 Jaye’s foundation is glass, she went on to become a nationally recognized Canadian 'contemporary architectural glass artist'.
 Ever evolving she began to move away from flat glass, to a three dimensional format.
 Then onto mixed media sculpture with glass elements, eventually abandoning glass altogether.